Jack-Byrne/release_note_generator/README.md

 > repository = "JackLivio/release_note_generator"
 > project_name = "Example"

-The following should be the columns of the project you want to pull cards from.
-This is an array of strings, in case you want to pull cards from multiple columns.
+The following should be the names of columns you want to pull cards from.
+This is an array of strings, in case you want to pull cards from multiple columns. ie ( "Implemented Proposals" & "Bug Fixes")

 > completed_list_names = ["Completed Issues"]